zharmad/2DChemistry/README.md

 ### Known bugs

-1. Temperature exchange resampling on collision isn't what is expected.
-The equilibrium system temperature is currently slightly lower than the world temperature for most setups, e.g. 190K when world temperature is set to 200K.
-This seems to be because faster molecules expereince redistribution more often and thus presents a negative bias on the actual temperature.
-An artificial factor (1.38) is currently applied to the Maxwell 2D velocity distribution to keep the simulation from being too cool relative to the outside world.
+1. Heat transfer via wall collisions isn't currently implemented correctly/rigorously.
+The equilibrium system temperature will be lower because faster moleulces experience more collisions that would reset their kinetic energies.
+Thus, an artificial scaling factor (1.38) is currently applied to the Maxwell 2D velocity distribution to keep the simulation from being too cool relative to the outside world.